salmanmdarefin/Web-Ui-Automation-Cypress/README.md

 2. To access the Cypress code for test cases, go to: Cypress → cypress → e2e → orange-hrm-demo → test-case.
 You will find all the test case files in that directory.

-3. I have also added a video of the test case execution.
-You can find it in the Cypress folder as well.
+3. I have also added a video of the codes and test case execution.
+You can download it and watch it to see the details of the test cases in action.